-Two-yearly Pap smears are being replaced with a five- yearly HPV test.
+Two-yearly Pap smears have been replaced with a five- yearly Cervical Screening Test.
 We answer women’s important questions on the changes.

 Watch our latest webinar on 'Pap smears, what next?'.